How to Become a Sports Agent: 6 Key Steps to Make It Happen

-To become an NHL agent, you must fill out an application form and provide details of your educational background as well as current and past business dealings.
-To get further details (and to request application materials), you have to contact the players' union in writing.
+To become an NHL agent, you must fill out an application form and provide details of your educational background and current and past business dealings.
+To get further information and request application materials, you must contact the players' union in writing.
 You can do so by emailing firstname.lastname@example.org.

 5. Complete an internship.

-An important step in learning how to get a job at a sports agency involves looking for internships.
+An essential step in learning how to get a job at a sports agency involves looking for internships.
 These can give you a real-world understanding of how contracts are structured and how the business end of sports works.
-Plus, completing an internship can greatly boost your odds of landing a more permanent position within the industry.
-In fact, some agencies recruit exclusively from their internship programs and don't even hire external candidates.
+Plus, completing an internship can boost your odds of landing a more permanent position within the industry.
+Some agencies recruit exclusively from their internship programs and don't even hire external candidates.

 - Track player stats